Kartz4code/pNMPC_CODEGEN/README.md

 ## MATLAB/Simulink interface (S-function) with 2D Crane example
 ### S-function generation
-- To generate S-Function make files, run "make SFUNC".
+- To generate S-Function make files, run `make SFUNC`.
 This will populate the pNMPC_bin directory with the object files required during the S-function compilation process.
 - Open `Main.m` file, which is an example for design of pNMPC controller for 2D-Crane control.
 - The syntax corresponds to MATLAB interface codes for the toolbox.
 Run the file to generate the S-function block in the `Crane.slx` Simulink file.
 - Place the generated S-function block at appropriate place and connect the links.